Arillaxe/JSMiniGames/README.md

 # JSMiniGames

-Some of my javaScript mini projects.
+Some of my JavaScript mini projects.

 # Timer.html
 Timer is a an automatic schulte table app.